 Do you struggle with interrupted sleep or snoring?
 Both are signs of a more significant problem known as sleep apnea.
-The sleep disorder is a commonly misdiagnosed condition that causes patients to stop breathing during sleep.
-This can lead to several symptoms that can impact your health and your quality of life.
-Thankfully, you can get the rest you need and breathe easier with the help of Dr. Jerry Janzen.
-He offers the solutions you need to treat sleep apnea in Prince Albert.
+Sleep disorder is a commonly misdiagnosed condition that causes patients to stop breathing during sleep.
+This can lead to several symptoms that can impact your health and quality of life.
+Thankfully, you can get the rest you need and breathe easier with the help of Dr. Janzen and Dr. Wilson.
+They offer the solutions you need to treat sleep apnea in Prince Albert.

 Snoring occurs when the airway narrows, causing the soft tissues to vibrate when air passes through it.
 Snoring is often a common sign of sleep apnea, which typically results from an obstruction in the airway.
 Obstructive sleep apnea occurs when the soft tissues in the throat or back of the mouth collapse to block the airways.
 This causes you to stop breathing frequently throughout the night with each event lasting potentially longer than one minute.
 Although it can develop in anyone, there are several risk factors that increase the likeliness for it developing, such as a large neck circumference, obesity, and large tonsils.

 The frequent pauses in breathing can lead to a variety of symptoms, like loud, chronic snoring.
 You may wake often choking or gasping for air.
 It is common to wake with a headache or sore throat.
 If left untreated, sleep apnea can lead to daytime drowsiness, difficulty concentrating, and moodiness.
 Over time, this can lead to sleep deprivation, which increases your risk of accidents at home, in the workplace, or behind the wheel.

 The lack of adequate oxygen flow also places a strain on your heart.
 This increases your risk of several health problems, including high blood pressure, heart attack, and premature death.